 - improve amenities.

 The Luddenden Conservation Society is open to all who support these objectives.
-Membership is free and there is a regular open meeting at 7.30pm on the last Thursday of the month (except December) at St Mary’s Church.
+Membership is free and there is a regular open meeting at 7.30pm on the last Thursday of the month (except December) at the Lord Nelson Inn or in the Upper Room at St Mary’s Church.
 The Luddenden in Bloom group is supported by the Luddenden Conservation Society.

 The Society also carries out projects in accordance with the above aims.
 Recent projects include: